rust-lang/book/second-edition/nostarch/chapter10.md

 `impl Summary for NewsArticle {}`.

-Even though we’re no longer choosing to define the `summarize` method on `NewsArticle` directly, we've provided a default implementation and specified that `NewsArticle` implements the `Summary` trait, so we can still call the `summarize` method on an instance of `NewsArticle`, like this:
+Even though we’re no longer choosing to define the `summarize` method on `NewsArticle` directly, we’ve provided a default implementation and specified that `NewsArticle` implements the `Summary` trait, so we can still call the `summarize` method on an instance of `NewsArticle`, like this: